VanellopeReal/Random-Python-Trolls/README.md

 - If any option doesn't have a native .exe in folder, you are going to need to create one if you don't want to use .py

 ### Caution:
+- Before read the others cautions, remember, there are some infinite .py versions (and infinite configurable parameters, use with caution).
 - There is not any script that will use a large amount of ram, disk or cpu.
 It is supposed to be fun and harmless, just a prank.
 - Maybe the Spam Scripts in laggy version crash the software that is supposed to be 'spammed' or lag the victim PC.